 kanaloana beds.
 It feeds on sand dwelling haminoeids.
 (Note 1)

-Forum).
+Forum) and Rebecca Bicker (see photos).
 Its egg mass is an elongate, white sack composed of a

 string.
 Egg masses are typically anchored in sand and are often found